- What is it?

 That's why it's important that you find an HIV specialist to care for you.
 Given the speed with which the field changes, many general practice physicians cannot keep up with the latest treatment advances.
 Being HIV-positive, you may also face unique psychological and social challenges, such as whom to notify, how to handle your feelings, when to start treatment and where to find financial assistance.
 These are issues that AIDS specialists are familiar with.

 An AIDS specialist, typically an infectious disease doctor, will also know the unique ways in which HIV infection impacts a woman's health.
-For example, HIV-infected women are more likely to experience certain gynecological disorders than HIV-negative women and are much more likely to have abnormal Pap tests.
-Consequently, HIV-positive women should have a Pap test every six months if they have symptoms, a prior abnormal Pap test or signs of human papillomavirus infection (HPV), a sexually transmitted disease that causes genital warts and lesions as well as cervical cancer.
+For example, HIV-infected women are more likely to experience certain gynecological disorders than HIV-negative women and are much more likely to have abnormal Pap smears.
+Consequently, HIV-positive women should have a Pap test twice within the first year after their initial HIV diagnosis.
+If both Pap tests are normal, they can then resume annual Pap tests.

 The overall goal of HIV/AIDS treatment is to reduce the amount of virus in the bloodstream to a level so low it cannot be detected.
 Indeed, having "undetectable" virus has become the benchmark for measuring a successful therapy regimen.
 An undetectable virus does not, however, mean that you're cured or that the virus is completely out of your body.

 Another benefit from HIV treatment is its potential to prevent the serious opportunistic infections that make AIDS a debilitating condition.